oktadev/id-assertion-authz-node-example/README.md

 >   - `yarn auth:todo`

 ## Optionally, open the application UIs in your browser

+Open a new terminal window or tab before running this command

 ```sh
 yarn open:apps # Opens both todo0 and wiki0 application UIs in your browser.
 ```